 - The quantity of energy carried by an electromagnetic wave is proportional to the amplitude squared.

-- The amplitude of the electric field of an electromagnetic wave is measured in volts per metre and the magnetic field in amperes per metre.
+- The amplitude of the electric field of an electromagnetic wave is measured in volts per meter (V/m), while the amplitude of the magnetic field is measured in amperes per meter (A/m).

-- Amplitude corresponds indirectly with the perception of the intensity of light and the brightness of colour perceived by an observer but additional factors such as phase and interference must also be taken into account.
+- Amplitude has an indirect correlation with the perception of the intensity of light and the brightness of colour as perceived by an observer because additional factors such as phase and interference must be taken into account.